nipy/nibabel/doc/source/devguide.rst

 ------

-For easy tracking of what changes were absorbed during merge, we advice to enable merge summary within git:
+For easy tracking of what changes were absorbed during merge, we advise that you enable merge summaries within git:

   git-config merge.summary true

+See :ref:`configure-git` for more detail.

 Changelog
 =========